dungba88/sample-scorpius-vertx/README.md

 Because `DisruptorHandlingStrategy` only use 1 threads for the consumer, if you want to make use of full CPU power, there are 2 ways to achieve:
 - Scale horizontally, use 1 `DisruptorHandlingStrategy` for each type or group of events.
 - Use `ExecutorHandlingStrategy` and set the number of threads properly.

+`RoutingHandlingStrategy` and `HashedHandlingStrategy` are advanced strategies which might be useful in some situations.

 ### note on DisruptorHandlingStrategy